biscuitWizard/moor-hackercore/vcs-worker/PROTOCOL.md

 ```

 **Note:** This operation:
+- Replays stashed changes based on operation type
+- For `Modified` files: writes content back with original filenames
+- For `Deleted` files: re-deletes files from filesystem and git index
+- For `Renamed` files: restores old filename and removes new filename to undo rename
+- Applies meta configuration filtering to restored files
+- Handles filename preservation correctly
 - Retrieves stashed ObjDef models from memory
 - Applies meta configuration filtering
 - Writes the filtered objects back to disk